kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 When a client is forwarding at the application protocwl layer, it can utilize mechanisms provided by the application protocol in use to convey the identity of the actual client from which messages were received.
-For example, HTTP intermediaries acting as reverse tunnel clients can add the "Fowarded" header field {{!FORWARDED=RFC7239}} to each request they relay.
+For example, HTTP intermediaries acting as reverse tunnel clients can add the "Forwarded" header field {{!FORWARDED=RFC7239}} to each request they relay.

 However, when the client acts as a transport-layer protocol relay (i.e.,